distillpub/post--multimodal/src/paper.md

 <Svelte component={EmotionNeurons2} container={<div />}/>

-<p>We now focus on the adjoint problem - given an text embedding, we wish to understand neurons that contribute maximally to it.</p>
+<p>We now focus on the adjoint problem - given a text embedding, we wish to understand neurons that contribute maximally to it.</p>

 <h3 id="emotional-intelligence">